gechandesu/fdup/README.md

 # fdup

-> [!CAUTION]
-> Recently I've noticed wrong hashsum calculations in some cases (unknown reason for now).
->
-> Different files may be falsely marked as having the same hash!
-Be careful and do not use the `-remove` option until issue https://github.com/gechandesu/fdup/issues/1 is resolved.

 The dumb tool for finding duplicate files by their hash sums.

 Compile it with `-prod` for better performance: